ConacBreslin/CBBridge/README.md

 Objective Requirements;         The user will want to enrol in Bridge classes or Bridge play.

-Functional requirements; 	    To achieve this the website will provide them with re information that takes into account the research findings and the site will include the ability to sign up to the club from website.
+Functional requirements; 	    To achieve this the website will provide them with re information that takes into account the research findings and the site will include the ability to sign up to the club from the website.

 Non functional requirements; 	The level of interactivity and complexity of the site will be limited by both the skill set of the person compiling the website and the likelihood that a significant proportion of people seeking bridge classes/play may be mature and may not have the technological skills of a younger demographic.